 B) lags behind the development of the motor system;

-C) and the development of the motor system are synchronous;
+C) and the development of the motor system proceeds synchronously;

-D) lags behind both the development of the motor system and the speech development of the baby.
+D) lags behind both the development of the motor system and the speech development of the infant.

-7. The greatest developmental effect for a young child has ...
+7. The greatest developmental effect for the child early age possess...

 In computer games;